Australian one-hundred-dollar note: Design

-A new design of the banknote, part of the Reserve Bank's Next Generation Banknote Program, was released into circulation on 29 October 2020.
+A new design of the banknote, part of the Reserve Bank's Next Generation Banknote Program, was released into circulation on Thursday 29 October 2020.

 Security features

 The paper design includes a watermark of Captain James Cook in the white field, and a metallic strip embedded in the paper to the left (on the obverse side) of the note.
 The same watermark was used in the last issue of the pre-decimal banknotes.

 The polymer issue includes a shadow image of the Australian Coat of Arms, which is printed over.
 In the clear window, there is embossing—or a raised image—of the number 100 and a print of a lyrebird.
 Also for this issue, fluorescent colouring was added to the serial numbers, as well as a patch that shows the banknote's value under ultraviolet light.
 The star's four points on the obverse and three on the reverse join to form the seven-pointed Federation Star when the note is held up to the light.
 Raised print and micro-printing of the denomination value are also included.